charbz/gophers/README.md

-# Goutils - functional utilities for Collections
+# Gophers - functional utilities for generic collections

 A lightweight Go library providing functional programming utilities for working with generic collections.
 This library offers a clean, type-safe API for common collection operations inspired by functional programming patterns.